Halchuk-d/Bachelor-thesis-repo/README.md

    Download WBES_data.xlsx from the zip file

-   Open Mann_Whitney_U_test.ipynb in Google Colab and follow the instructions in the comments
+   Download from the repo and open Mann_Whitney_U_test.ipynb in Google Colab and follow the instructions in the comments

 ### Regression Modelling